Collecting Data for Reading and Math Goals

 1. Reading Fluency

-- Given a timed (one minute) unrehearsed reading probe at the _____ grade level, the student will move from improve his oral reading fluency from a baseline of (insert current number of words read accurately per minute) to (insert anticipated number of words read correctly) on two out of three consecutive probes.
+- Given a timed (one minute) unrehearsed reading probe at the _____ grade level, the student will improve his oral reading fluency from a baseline of (insert current number of words read accurately per minute) to (insert anticipated number of words read correctly) on two out of three consecutive probes.

 - When presented with a list of Dolch sight words (or insert list student’s school uses), the student will be able to read independently (insert percentage anticipated) of the words.
 His current baseline is (insert current percentage correctly read).